 What is a Brake Fluid Flush?

 During a brake fluid flush, all of the old, contaminated fluid is removed from the system.
 It’s replaced with fresh, clean fluid to ensure superior braking ability.
-The brake fluid flush is generally performed every 30,000 miles or two years, whichever comes first.
+A brake fluid flush is generally performed every 30,000 miles or two years, whichever comes first.

 It’s just as important to regularly check the brake fluid levels.
 If the system doesn’t have enough clean brake fluid, there can be performance issues that put your safety at risk.